W1nnieee/p8105_hw6_xw3106/hw6.md

     ## #   pnumlbw <int>, pnumsga <int>, ppbmi <int>, ppwt <int>, smoken <int>,
     ## #   wtgain <int>

+To begin, I loaded the birthweight dataset, standardized variable names using clean_names(), and converted several categorical variables (such as baby sex, mother’s race, and malformation status) to factors to reflect their qualitative structure.
+I then verified that no variables contained missing values, ensuring that all observations could be included directly in the regression modeling without requiring additional preprocessing or imputation.

 ``` r
 #model a
 model_a = lm(